huy/browser_programming/README.markdown

 **DOM vs Model Event**

 There is different between DOM event and Model event.
-DOM event is real UI event like mouse click and key pressed while Model events are invented in order to allow Model to notify View via observer pattern.
+DOM event is real UI event like mouse clicked or key pressed while Model events are invented in order to allow Model to notify View via observer pattern.
 DOM events are described in http://api.jquery.com/category/events/.